Drupal 7 was launched in 2011.

 For over a decade, Drupal 7 has played its part in serving the open-source community.

-The Drupal community and this community website (D7upgrade.org) recommend that Drupal 7 websites should plan a migration right away.
-An extension beyond November 2023 is maybe unlikely.
+The Drupal community and this community website (D7upgrade.org) recommend that Drupal 7 websites plan a migration immediately.
+An extension beyond January 5, 2025, will not happen.

 Why move on from Drupal 7?